Kentucky Route 255: Rocky Hill to Park City

 KY 255 begins at a junction with KY 252 in Barren County, near the Rocky Hill community.
 The route is narrow and considerably curvy until coming to a junction with KY 1297 about 3.3 mi later.
-After this junction, the route straightens somewhat, proceeding north for another 3.1 mi before coming to an intersection with the cojoined US 68/KY 80 in the Bon Ayr community.
+After this junction, the route straightens somewhat, proceeding north for another 3.1 mi before coming to an intersection with the concurrently running US 68/KY 80 in the Bon Ayr community.

 KY 255 widens somewhat past this point, continuing on for another mile before bridging the Louie B. Nunn Cumberland Parkway via way of an overpass.
 The route then proceeds north for 0.8 mi before coming to an intersection with KY 1339.

 KY 255 then continues north for 2.5 mi before being carried onto a bridge over a CSX railroad track, the Louisville and Nashville Railroad before intersecting U.S. Route 31W.
 KY 255 previously passed the ruins of Bells Tavern, and then intersected US 31W (Second Street) after a railroad crossing until 2012, when it was re-routed to go over the tracks via a new bridge on the west side of town.
-KY 255's concurrent run with US 31W lasts 0.16 mi, where KY 255 turns left onto Mammoth Cave Parkway.
+KY 255's concurrency with US 31W lasts 0.16 mi, where KY 255 turns left onto Mammoth Cave Parkway.
 Its original concurrency with US 31W lasted for 0.2 mi.